rcalix1/DeepLearningAlgorithms/SecondEdition/README.md

 # Deep Learning Algorithms (second edition)

-This is the repo for my bool "Deep Learning Algorithms" (second edition)
+This is the repo for my book "Deep Learning Algorithms" (Second Edition)

 ## Additional PyTorch code from my classes or labs